 5 Note: See Title II, Chapter 2.06 Subdivision Regulations and Standards for additional regulations and standards regarding the fencing of major canals or railroad corridors.
 The regulations and standards regarding fencing major canals or railroad corridors contained in Chapter 2.06 are applicable to any development applying for a land use permit.

 6 Note: See Title II, Chapter 2.06 Subdivision Regulations and Standards for additional regulations and standards regarding double frontage lots.
 The regulations and standards regarding double frontage lots contained in Chapter 2.06 are applicable to any development applying for a land use permit.

 The following fencing provisions shall be adhered to:

 A. Property Lines.
 Property owners shall only install fencing on their property.
 If the property lines are not clearly marked the property owner shall have a surveyor determine and mark the property lines.

 B. Double Frontage Lots.
-Where lots have double frontages, that area designated by the property owner as the rear yard may have a solid or view obstructing fence, wall, not exceeding six (6) feet in height.
+Where lots have double frontages, that area designated by the property owner as the rear yard shall have a solid or view obstructing fence, wall, not exceeding six (6) feet in height.
 Where the double frontage lot is also a corner lot (three (3) frontages) clear vision triangles as shown in this Chapter shall be preserved and enforced.